What is a hotel operating system?

 Like any technology, your property management system (PMS) has a limited lifespan in its current form.
-Just as a software will evolve, so too will your property’s needs and goals.
+Just as the software will evolve, so too will your property’s needs and goals.
 A PMS that was once valuable, can become outdated and should be upgraded.

 2. It doesn’t enhance the guest experience